 - The army of the Hereditary Prince was still on the Heights of Brünen at 10 km from Wesel.

 On October 22, M. de Maupéou marched towards Cologne with 10 bns and 4 sqns.

-It then became necessary to send back to France several French rgts (Gendarmerie, Archiac Cavalerie, Conti Cavalerie, D'Arbonnier Infanterie, Lochmann Infanterie, Normandie Infanterie, Auvergne Infanterie, Alsace Infanterie, La Couronne Infanterie, Rohan Rochefort Infanterie), who had heavily suffered during the Combat of Clostercamp.
+It then became necessary to send back to France several French rgts (Gendarmerie, Archiac Cavalerie, Conti Cavalerie, D'Arbonnier Infanterie, Lochmann Infanterie, Normandie Infanterie, Auvergne Infanterie, Alsace Infanterie, La Couronne Infanterie, Rohan Rochefort Infanterie), which had heavily suffered during the Combat of Clostercamp.
 Furthermore, Rouergue Infanterie (2 bns) was sent on the Meuse.